Caerphilly: Culture

 Caerphilly is featured in the Sex Pistols documentary The Filth and the Fury.
-Protests and a prayer meeting were held outside the Castle Cinema on the evening of 14 December 1976, when the Pistols were playing a concert there.
-However, at this point in time, Caerphilly was one of the few councils that would allow the group to perform (Leeds and Manchester being the others).
+Protests and a prayer meeting were held outside the Castle Cinema on the evening of 14 December 1976, when the group were playing a concert there.
+However, Caerphilly was one of the few councils that would allow the group to perform (Leeds and Manchester being the others).
 Caerphilly Castle was used as a filming location for Merlin and the Doctor Who episodes The Rebel Flesh and The Almost People (2011).

 Caerphilly hosted the National Eisteddfod in 1950.

 There are a number of notable figures who grew up in Caerphilly.
 They include comedian Tommy Cooper and the footballers David Pipe, Aaron Ramsey and Robert Earnshaw, whose family relocated to the town from Zambia.

 The town has a rugby union club, Caerphilly RFC, who play in League Two East Central of the WRU National League.

+Caerphilly also has its own angling club named Caerphilly & District Angling Association which was founded in the late 1940's.

-The town has hosted two food fairs, the Caerphilly Food Festival, which is held on the streets of the town, and the Big Cheese Festival, which has been held in and around Caerphilly Castle every summer since 1998.
+The town is known outside Wales for Caerphilly cheese and has hosted two food fairs, the Caerphilly Food Festival, which is held on the streets of the town, and the Big Cheese Festival, which has been held in and around Caerphilly Castle every summer since 1998.
 Visitor numbers reached 80,000 in 2012.
 The event includes a wide variety of cheese stalls as well as a funfair, fireworks and a cheese race around the castle.

 Caerphilly hosts a fundraising musical event called Megaday.
 In the Winter there is also the Festival of Light, which involves the procession of hundreds of lanterns through the centre of the town.

 In 2012 Caerphilly County's only art gallery, Y Galeri, opened in St Fagan's Street in the town centre.
 It was part of plans to build a wider arts centre with exhibitions, workshops and talks.

 In 2015, Caerphilly-born writer Thomas Morris published a short story collection, We Don't Know What We're Doing, which is set in Caerphilly.
 The book won the 2016 Wales Book of the Year and a Somerset Maugham Award.